Nice to meet you

 How do we start working on finding a rental unit together?

-I recommend starting to look at units 2-3 months prior to moving at most, due to the fast paced nature of downtown rentals turning around.
+I recommend starting to look at units 2-3 months prior to moving at most, but ideally 1 month before moving (and ensure you’ve got all your documents ready) due to the fast paced nature of downtown rentals turning around.
 If you are already in a lease that is ending soon, please note that you will still need to provide 60 days notice to your current landlord in order to leave your lease.
 Ideally, you have an idea of when you are looking to move as we will need that information when submitting any offer together.
 I recommend having narrowed down your preferred neighbourhoods to 2-3 areas at most before we tour units – that way we can stack a few viewings together in a day/evening.
 Eventually, you may even narrow down to particular buildings that you want to move into as well.
 Have as narrow as a budget as possible, and also account for extra costs on top of rent, such as utilities, internet, tenant’s insurance, any extra locker/parking rental, and any other applicable expense.

 What are the required documents needed to submit an offer?

 When we are ready to officially work together, I will be representing you as your real estate agent.
-I will need from you your government issued photo ID, a current equifax/transunion credit report (within 3 months of date of application), the most recent 2 paystubs from your work, your last two landlord references, and rental application forms (Ontario form as well as real estate form).
-Some landlords may request for additional verification details as well.
+I will need from you your government issued photo ID, a current equifax credit report (within 3 months of date of application), the most recent 2 paystubs from your work, your last two landlord references, and rental application forms (Ontario form as well as real estate form).
+Some landlords may request for additional verification details as well in order to strengthen your application and I will advise you how to best do that based on your priorities.

 What does it cost to work together?